Indonesia considering hiking fuel prices as much as 40% -lawmakers

 Indonesia's inflation reached 4.94% in July, its highest in seven years, holding well-below rates seen in more advanced countries largely due to its fuel subsidies.

-Sugeng Suparwoto, the chair of parliament's energy committee, confirmed details from the Pertamina meeting in a phone interview.

-"We seek to maintain inflation at 7% until the end of the year," he said, adding that cash handouts would be provided to cushion the impact of any fuel price increases on the purchasing power of Indonesia's poor.
+"We seek to maintain inflation at 7% until the end of the year," chair of the energy committee, Sugeng Suparwoto, said.
+Cash handouts would be provided to cushion the impact of any fuel price increases on the purchasing power of Indonesia's poor, he added.

-Irto Ginting, corporate secretary of Pertamina's retail distribution unit, declined to comment about the proposed price hikes, but noting that pricing decisions are for the government to make.
+Irto Ginting, corporate secretary of Pertamina's retail distribution unit, declined to comment about the proposed price hikes, saying pricing decisions are the government's to make.

-Officials with energy and economic ministries and the presidential palace did not immediately respond to requests for comment.

-Chief economic minister Airlangga Hartarto said earlier this week he would present all policy options this week to Jokowi, as the Indonesia president is widely known.
+Energy Minister Arifin Tasrif told a separate news conference the government is still studying the potential fuel price policy changes.

+"The president is asking us to calculate carefully to pick the best alternative," he said, declining to provide details on any proposed hikes and saying a decision was unlikely to be taken this week.

-Indonesia's relatively low inflation has allowed the central bank to delay raising interest rates until this week, well behind its regional and global peers.
+Indonesia's relatively low inflation has allowed the central bank to delay raising interest rates until this week, well behind its peers.

 Some economists said Bank Indonesia's 25-bp rate hike, its first since 2018, was to front-run the announcement of the fuel price increase.

-The price levels under consideration remain below refinery production costs previously given by the energy ministry, implying some level of subsidies.
+The price levels under consideration remain below refinery production costs, implying some level of subsidies.

+Arifin also said on Friday the 90-octane fuel production and delivery costs were around 17,200 rupiah, more than double the current subsidised price, and that diesel fuel costs were at 17,600 rupiah, more than triple the subsidised price.

 ($1 = 14,810.0000 rupiah)